Blueprints

 validation, id generation, and timestamps apply; decimal values are coerced

 to the decimal-string form the validator expects.
-A row that fails validation
+Seeding is fail-fast: a

 When any entity declares owner_field (per-user scoping) and an admin